 Media

 Media are the containers for pieces of a student work.
 Users create media by providing the content for a specific media type, for example by uploading a file or providing a link to other media on the web (such as youtube, vimeo, Flickr, etc.).
-A single media item is a container for a specific type of content. may be displayed by itself or multiple medias of the same type may be grouped into a media set.
+A single media item is a container for a specific type of content.
+It may be displayed by itself or multiple medias of the same type may be grouped into a media set.

 Media Item